 c.
 Physical Sciences: four courses, two courses in general chemistry with laboratory (equivalent to 8 semesters hours) and two courses in physics with laboratory (equivalent to 8 semester hours).Important Note:

-Prerequisite courses equivalent to the following Utica College courses (Check UC Catalog):
+Prerequisite courses equivalent to the following Utica University courses (Check Utica's Course Catalog):

 BIO 101/L and BIO 102/L